 Change Your Name

-Now for those changing their names, you may want to send cards to some people with your new name change, address, phone numbers and email addresses.
+Now for those changing their names, you may want to send cards to some people with your new name change, address, phone numbers, and email addresses.

-While you have so many things related to the wedding to use the photos for, you can use some of these for those holiday cards, like Christmas Cards.
+While you have many things related to the wedding to use the photos for, you can use some of these for those holiday cards, like Christmas Cards.

 This is why brides and grooms would be best hiring seasoned pros and not having a relative with a camera shooting their first wedding to save money.
 After all, if someone screws up and you don’t have photos, you can’t easily reshoot everything.